MustardTek/visual-doorbell-jacdac/README.md

 ## Getting Started

-### 1. Read the Makers Checklist
+### 1. Read the Assembly Guide

-The Makers Checklist contains a list of tasks to complete to build the device.
+Read through the Assembly Guide to

 ### 2. Print the 3D Printable components